Netznarkose/LeoMp3Parser/README.md

 ## Development

 Start by installing bundler:

-    gem install bundler
+`gem install bundler`

 And then install the dependencies:

-    bundle install
+`bundle install`

 Run the test suite:

-    rake

-or

-    rspec
+`rake`